And here we are from the Big Apple, the EIB network high atop the EIB building.

 And instead, the news today is filled with stories about how we must covet these illegals.

-There are too many, we can't enforce deportation.
+There are too many.

-We've got to welcome them in blah, blah.
+We've got to welcome them in, blah, blah.

-It's pure political pandering and hoping on by both parties that they can reach out and get as many people from this community, the Hispanic community, to vote in elections for their party.
+It's pure political pandering and hoping by both parties that they can reach out and get as many people from this community, the Hispanic community, to vote in elections for their party.

 I appreciate the call.